Why You Still Need an Agent When Buying a New Construction Home

 You’ll be the first person to ever own this house.
 But if you make it completely 100% yours, outfitted to all of your eclectic personal tastes or the latest trends, you could face challenges down the line if you ever decide to sell.

-A report from the National Association of Home Builders shows the average buyer these days stays in a house for about 13 years.
+A report from the National Association of Home Builders shows the median duration of homeownership is 15 years.
 That’s a lot of time for the hottest styles to fade.

 An agent can help advise you on decisions like whether bold backsplash tiling will last or if you’d be better off with classic white subway tile.
 Dedicated home offices are popular right now as more people work remotely, and an agent can help decide if it’s better to option the space into an additional bedroom by adding a closet for better resale value.